Summer Love (Justin Timberlake song): Composition

-Critical reception
+Reception

 Justin Timberlake performing on his 2007 FutureSex/LoveShow tour.

-Critics reacted in a generally positive manner to "Summer Love".
+"Summer Love" received generally positive reviews from music critics.
 Barry Schwartz of Stylus Magazine gave "Summer Love" a positive review and additionally praised "its good foot hesitation boom-clap and cascading chorus".
 Shaheem Reid and Jayson Rodriguez off MTV News stated that "Summer Love" alongside Timberlake's 2007 singles "My Love" and "LoveStoned", rocked every iPod, stereo player and stadium during his tour.
 North by Northwestern's Dagny Salas called "Summer Love/Set the Mood (Interlude)" a stand-out track on FutureSex/LoveSounds.
 According to him the song "oozes sun, sex, and a sultry affair".
 A reviewer of IGN commented that "the bulk of the album is focused on funk lite, but with 'Summer Love/Set The Mood (Prelude)' Timberlake and Timbaland slip into darkness."
 An editor of Billboard criticized Timbaland's production: "[W]hile the track offers cunning instrumentation, Timbaland's heavy production hand is so overwhelming that the singer is pushed to the back of the track".

+In North America, "Summer Love" peaked at number 6 on the US Billboard Hot 100.
+On its component airplay charts, it peaked at number 24 on Adult Pop Airplay, number 1 on Pop Airplay, and number 10 on Rhythmic Airplay.
+It was certified platinum by the Recording Industry Association of America (RIAA) for sales of 1,600,000 copies, and gold as a ringtone.
+The song peaked at number 8 on the Canadian Hot 100.
+On its component airplay charts, it peaked at number 1 on Canada CHR/Top 40 and number 9 on Canada Hot AC.
+It was certified gold by Music Canada for both the single and ringtone formats.
+In Europe, "Summer Love" peaked at number 47 in Austria, numbers 6 and 8 on the Belgium Ultratip Bubbling Under charts, number 191 on the CIS Airplay chart, number 39 in Germany, number 22 on the Slovakia Airplay chart, and number 38 in Sweden.
+It was certified silver by the British Phonographic Industry (BPI).
+In Oceania, the song peaked at number 14 on the Australia Digital Track Chart and number 15 in New Zealand, where it was certified 2× platinum by Recorded Music NZ (RMNZ).